isc-projects/kea/doc/sphinx/arm/ddns.rst

 do so if their client matches that of the DHCID RR.

-In other words, the DHCID RR maps an FQDN to the client to whom it belongs, and thereafter changes to that mapping should only be done by or at the behest of that client.
+In other words, the DHCID RR maps an FQDN to the client to whom it belongs, and thereafter changes to that mapping can only be done by or at the behest of that client.

-Currently, conflict detection is always performed.
+Currently, D2 conflict detection is always performed.

 .. _dhcp-ddns-dual-stack: